aiven/aiven-docs/docs/products/flink/howto/restart-strategy-jar-applications.md

 ---
-title: Restart strategy in JAR applications
+title: Restart strategy in SQL and JAR applications
 ---
+Learn how Aiven for Apache Flink® applications uses restart strategies to recover from job failures, ensuring high availability and fault tolerance for your distributed applications.

+## About restart strategy

 A restart strategy is a set of rules that Apache Flink® adheres to when dealing with Flink job failures.
 These strategies enable the automatic restart of a failed Flink job under specific conditions and parameters, which is crucial for high availability and fault tolerance in distributed and scalable systems.
+Aiven for Apache Flink® supports restart strategies for both JAR and SQL applications.

-## Default restart strategy for JAR applications
+## Restart strategy for JAR applications

-Aiven for Apache Flink® includes a default restart strategy for JAR applications.
-This strategy uses the **exponential-delay** technique, incrementally increasing the delay time between restarts up to a specified maximum.
-Once this maximum delay is reached, it remains constant for any subsequent restarts.
-The default strategy is fully integrated into the Aiven for Apache Flink cluster configuration and automatically applies to all JAR applications.
+Aiven for Apache Flink® uses the **exponential-delay** as the default restart strategy for JAR applications, incrementally increasing the delay time between restarts to a specified maximum.
+After reaching the maximum delay, it remains constant for any subsequent restarts.
+The default strategy is integrated into the Aiven for Apache Flink cluster configuration and automatically applies to all JAR applications.

 ### View the default strategy